web-ridge/react-native-use-form/README.md

 - Autoscroll to next fields with keyboard
-- Validation (we will add more in built features)
+- Validation
+- Autoscroll to errors in form if submit validation fails
 - Automatically adds a lot of props e.g. when you use the telephone('telNumber') it will open up the right keyboard + autocomplete
 - Email, username, password, number, numberText, decimal, decimalText,
 - Great typescript support!